Taking Action on Timber Sales

 Ultimately, the campaign succeeded — the roads were not built and only about 20 acres of logging occurred.
 In addition, the coalition was able to get USFS to establish the Betty Place Trail in the former homestead site of that departed and much admired local resident.

 In 1997, the Wayah Ranger District proposed a timber sale in the Valley River Mountains not far from Hayesville, which included the Big Choga Creek drainage.
 The sale attracted the attention of WNCA staff, its local members, and bear hunters for a singular reason.
-Big Choga was home to intact and documented old-growth forest communities, and WNCA was adamant about protecting WNC’s national forests.
+Big Choga was home to intact and documented old-growth forest communities (see Seeking Older Forests: WNCA’s Search For Treasure Trees), and WNCA was adamant about protecting WNC’s national forests.
 The bear hunting community was equally upset because old-growth trees — which are often hollow but nevertheless live on for many decades — were an important winter habitat for hibernating black bears.

 WNCA’s Old-Growth Committee member and researcher, Rob Messick, had already made site visits to Big Choga and was in the later stages of data collection for the upcoming old-growth report.
 Messick continued to make site visits throughout the sale process.
 Because he and his assistants had identified numerous old-growth trees and mostly undisturbed habitat, WNCA determinedly appealed the project’s Final Decision, which called for logging in these communities.